julia-sand/entropy_production/README.md

 For optional params, info can be found using "-h".
 See "main.py" for default values.

-Outputs: the csv containing the results of the overdamped calculation and a text file containing the metaparameters of the problem
+Outputs: the csv containing the results of the overdamped calculation and a text file containing the metaparameters of the run

 To compute the corrections for the underdamped distributions and drift, use